 - Flat to overlook, 150 feet of elevation to mine

-The trailhead for this hike is located down a dirt road that’s adjacent from the Geology Tour Road.
-The one-lane dirt road shouldn’t be an issue for most cars and about a mile after you pass the parking area for Lucky Boy Vista, you will make it to the Desert Queen Mine parking area.
+The trailhead for this hike is located down a dirt road that’s adjacent to the Geology Tour Road.
+The one-lane dirt road shouldn’t be an issue for most cars, and about a mile after you pass the parking area for Lucky Boy Vista, you will make it to the Desert Queen Mine parking area.

 Eventually, you will reach a split with one way heading to the overlook and the other leading down towards the mine.

-If you only have a short time, then just go to the overlook and check it out, if you have more time then head down to the mines themselves.
+If you only have a short time, then just go to the overlook and check it out, if you have more time then head down to the mine.

-The trail to the mines goes past a small rock building that still has walls standing.
+The trail to the mine goes past a small rock building that still has walls standing.

 It continues downhill until you reach the gully and start going up again.

 Eventually, you will reach the first of many mine shafts.
-I found at least five when I went, and all of them are gated over so that you don’t fall in.
+I found at least five when I went, and all of them were gated over so that you didn’t fall in.
 While you can’t see much, it is still crazy to find all of these massive mine shafts on the side of the mountain.

-There was also a few old pieces of machinery and tools that you can see along the path as well.
+There were also a few old pieces of machinery and tools that you can see along the path as well.